boogsworth/boogsworth/README.md

 - 👋 Hi, I’m @boogsworth
-- 👀 I’m interested in Power Bi, Python, and Sql
+- 👀 I’m interested in Power Bi, and Sql, and HTML
 - 🌱 I’m currently learning ...
-Python for data analytics
+Python for data analytic
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... by email aellison44@outlook.com

 <!---